JSaprah/seven-healing-chakras/README.md

 * The index page of the website.
 * The user can read a description of what chakras are and where it orignally came from.
 * The text is descriptive, straight to the point and the structure is kept simple and readable.

+The page images for both desktop and mobile can be seen below.

 ![About page Desktop](docs/screenshots/main-about-page-desktop.PNG)